PowerActions help you connect Qntrl with third-party applications using secure authorized connections.

 - Authorize the connection.

-- Upon successful authentication, the connection is created and listed.
+After successful authentication, the connection is created and listed under the Connections tab.

-Connections actively associated with business rules or blueprints cannot be deleted.
-To delete inactive connections:
+Connections actively associated with Business Rules, Blueprints or Circuits cannot be deleted.

 - Navigate to PowerActions.